 Three things became clear over those 18 months.

 Second, the integration tax of replacing a firm's case-management system was enormous.
-Even with Casetrack working better than the incumbents on the dimensions we measured, the migration cost (data import, attorney retraining, billing reconciliation, conflicts-database normalization) routinely doubled the perceived total cost of ownership.
+Even with Casetrack working better than the incumbents on the dimensions we measured, the migration (data import, attorney retraining, billing reconciliation, conflicts-database normalization) routinely doubled the perceived total cost of ownership.

 What this unlocks

-What I am telling firms in 2026
+What I am telling firms now

 If you are a managing partner or director of legal innovation evaluating AI right now, the playbook the Casetrack experience validates is straightforward.